hoodiecrow/ConsTcl/README.md

 ```

-`readc` reads one character either from the unget store or from the input
+`readc` reads one character from the unget store if it isn't empty or else from
-stream.
-If the input stream is at end-of-file, an eof object is returned.
+the input stream.
+If the input stream is at end-of-file, an eof object is
+returned.

 <table border=1><thead><tr><th colspan=2 align="left">readc (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a Tcl character or end of file</td></tr></table>

 ```
-proc readc {} {
+proc ::constcl::readc {} {
   upvar unget unget
   if {$unget ne {}} {
     set c $unget